r-wambui/Agro-detect-model/docs/index.md

 {% include code.md code=code language='python' %}

 ##### Process the image
-- We need transform the image to the desired shape and to a tensor
+- We need transform the image to the desired shape and to a tensor before predicing it.

 {%- capture code -%}
 from PIL import Image
 import numpy as np

+# Plot the image
-def imshow(image):
+def imshow(image_numpy_array):
     fig, ax = plt.subplots()

+    # convert the shape from (3, 256, 256) to (256, 256, 3)
     image = image.transpose(0, 1, 2)

     ax.imshow(image)